IndaPlus23/linmort-sesvenss-wilmerj-project/docs/specification.md

 ## MoSCoW

-The MoSCoW method will be used to prioritize requirements in categories of Must have, Should have, Could have, and Won't have.
+The MoSCoW method is used to prioritize requirements in categories of Must have, Should have, Could have, and Won't have.
+The features listed under *Must have* is equal to the Minimum viable product (MVP).

 ### Must have